-Few members are aware that similar health codes and organized abstinence initiatives were well known concepts of the day.
+Few modern LDS members are aware that similar health codes and organized abstinence initiatives were well known concepts of the mid-1800s.
 Nor is it mere coincidence that American Temperance Society’s National Day of Temperance occurred the very day prior to Smith’s Word of Wisdom revelation, or how the revelatory language exactly mirrors the public discourse not only of the time, but literally of that week.
+Similarly, the suggestion to avoid “hot drinks” referred to drinks of a hot temperature and had nothing to do with the contents of coffee or tea.

 THE WORD IS BORN

 The Temperance Movement was very much a thing by the late 1820s.
 Simplicity of Health, published in 1829, elaborates on every item in Word of Wisdom.
-Means of Preserving Health was published in 1806 and contains every bit of the Word of Wisdom.
+Means of Preserving Health was published in 1806 and contains every bit of the Word of Wisdom: avoidance of alcohol, coffee, tea, and tobacco and sparing use of meat, as well as eating fruits in season.
 The Journal of Health, published in Philadelphia, August 25, 1830 also contains every aspect of the Word of Wisdom.

 NOT A COMMANDMENT

 The first three verses of the current scripture, the “not by commandment or constraint” part, were originally written only as introduction.
-This introduction was somehow integrated into the revelation text in the 1876 D&C edition, then canonized as scripture.
-No General Conference ever offered the commandment for common consent.
+This introduction was somehow integrated into the revelation text in the 1876 D&C edition, then canonized as LDS scripture.
+No General Conference ever offered the commandment to members for common consent, though such is supposed to be the rule for scripture being received by the body of the Saints.

-Mormons continued drinking after the revelation, as it was recommended moderation rather than mandated abstinence.
+Almost all Mormons continued drinking after the revelation, as it was recommended moderation rather than mandated abstinence.
 The recommendation toward eating meat sparingly was as ignored then as it is today.
-Wine was provided at the dedication of the Kirtland temple, prompting some to speculate that it was spiked with hallucinogenic mushroom to inspire the mass visions not experienced before or after.
+For example, Wine was provided at the dedication of the Kirtland temple, prompting some to speculate that it was spiked with hallucinogenic mushroom to inspire the mass visions not experienced before or after.
+No one thought to add such drinks to the forbidden list until much more recently.

-Joseph Smith installed a bar in his Nauvoo mansion, using his position as Mayor to pass a law making it the only place in the entire town to purchase a drink of alcohol (History of the Church, vol 6, 111).
-The prisoners in Carthage jail with Smith requested wine to “lift their spirits” (History of the Church, Vol 7, 101 / see also History of the Church, June 27, 1844, vol 6, 616).
-Joseph Smith’s personal journal recorded on June 1, 1844 “Drank a glass of beer at Moessers.”
+The rule breakers were not limited to those who misunderstood the revelation.
+Joseph Smith himself installed a bar in his Nauvoo mansion, using his position as Mayor to pass a law making it the only place in the entire town to purchase a drink of alcohol.
+The prisoners in Carthage jail with Smith requested wine to “lift their spirits.”
+It is certainly not something that is talked about when members speak of Smith’s “martyrdom.”
+Smith’s personal journal recorded on June 1, 1844, “Drank a glass of beer at Moessers.”
 Perpetually uncomfortable with its own history, the Church intentionally omitted that inconvenient sentence when presenting the journal entry in History of The Church in 1906.

 RECOMMENDATION BECOMES COMMANDMENT